 We all need sleep, it helps you stay focused during the day and is another way to look after your health.
 But getting a good night’s sleep isn’t always easy, especially if you or someone you love snores.

 That’s why we’ve found some top tips you can try to help you stop snoring.

 Trying to reduce or stop snoring entirely isn’t easy, and it can be difficult to know which options are available for you.
 Medical intervention could be needed so make sure to talk to your GP as well as consider changing aspects of your lifestyle.

-Here are five small changes you can make to help you stop snoring*
+Here are five small changes, from the NHS, you can make to help you stop snoring*

 - Try to stay at a healthy weight..
 Additional weight can lead to a constriction of the airways and cause snoring.
 If you think you would to begin losing weight read our healthy weight loss guide here.